dorgonman/HorizonInteractDemo/README.md

 Example Project: https://github.com/dorgonman/HorizonInteractDemo

-The goal of this plugin is to provide a general Interact System that can be custotmized for different gameplay.
+The goal of this plugin is to provide a general Interact System that can be customized for different gameplay.
 You can interact with character or object using different method, for example, limit the player can only interact with the object that player face or under the mouse cursor.

 [DemoVideo](https://youtu.be/wdclGx1IIwQ)